Easyjet Airlines ask you to join the next generation of easyJet people!

 Suggested Easyjet Preparation

 As any normal job search you should be looking to find out as much as you can about easyJet as you can.
-This web page is or should be just your start.
+The web page with this info should be just your start.

 • Where are they based and where do they fly

-TIPS: Remember that their style of interview questions are exactly as I have outlined in the AFAA 3-step system.
+TIPS: Remember that their style of interview questions are exactly as as are outlined in the AIRLINES Be a Flight Attendant today program.
 Be on time to your interview, give equal attention to each interviewer on the panel, ask a few pertinent questions at the end of your interview and above all be honest at your interview.

 Finally: Realise that your body language will speak ahead of you so relax, be calm, maintain eye contact and show friendly confidence and genuine interested during your interview.